-A2 Level If you continue to A2 level you will: • Explore business planning and risk management when developing business strategies and develop an appreciation of the role of accounting and financial information in making strategic business decisions.
-Gain an understanding of the macroeconomic and global framework that organisations operate in.
+Course Content AS Level A2 Level In the AS units you will: If you continue to A2 Level you will: • Be introduced to the world of business. • Explore business planning and risk management when • Develop an understanding of the importance of quality and gain an appreciation of growing a business through marketing activities and e-business. developing business strategies and develop an appreciation of the role of accounting and financial information in making strategic business decisions. • Appreciate the importance of human resources and a motivated workforce. • Gain an understanding of the macroeconomic and global framework that organisations operate in.
+Learn about the importance of financial information and its use in decision-making.
 Develop an appreciation of how ethics and sustainability affect business decision-making and organisational culture.

 Assessment

 AS Level A2 Level

 EXTERNAL EXAMINATIONS: EXTERNAL EXAMINATIONS:

-AS 1: Introduction to Business A2 1.
-Stratagic Decision Making
+AS 1: Introduction to Business A2 1: Strategic Decision Making

-A2 1: Strategic Decision Making

 One hour 30 minutes long 2 hours

 Structured data responses based on two case studies Five compulsory structured data responses based on

 (80 marks) one case study

 (90 marks)

 Weighting

 50% of AS Weighting

 20% of A Level 30% of A2

-AS 2.
-Crowing the Rusiness A2 2) The Competitive Business Environment

 AS 2: Growing the Business A2 2: The Competitive Business Environment

 One hour 30 minutes long 2 hours

 Structured data responses based on two case studies Six compulsory structured data responses based on one

 (80 marks) case study

 (90 marks)

 Weighting: This involves analysing problems, evaluating evidence,

 50% of AS making proposals for solutions and justifying reasons

 20% of A Level for proposals suggested.

 Weighting:

 30% of A2

-50% 01 AZ